 In the town of Mondorf-les-Bains, Luxembourg, Mondorf Domaine Thermal is a luxurious retreat from the stresses of life.
 The 100-acre park and resort is built around the healing and soothing properties of a natural hot spring discovered over 170 years ago.
 As in Saratoga Springs—one of our favorite small cities in the US—a town built up and thrived around this natural discovery.

 Today, Mondorf Domaine Thermal includes a 100-acre park, a 4-star hotel, restaurants, a beautiful wellness complex, and more.
-As the only thermal water in Luxembourg, it was one of our top priorities for what to do in Luxembourg.
+As the only thermal water in Luxembourg, it was one of our top priorities for our winter visit.

 From Saturnia, Italy, to Pamukkale, Turkey, we’ve visited hot springs and spa complexes around the world, and Mondorf Domaine Thermal is one of the best.
 We loved the water circuits and jets that melted away muscle soreness, and the warm water in the cool outdoor air is one of Lance’s very favorite things in the world.
 There’s also a broad menu of beauty treatments, hammams, and saunas to cure whatever ails you.